Terminal-based system information tools are unashamedly geeky yet undoubtedly useful, too.

 Remember, because Neofetch is a command-line tool you won’t find an app icon in the app menu.
-Instead, to use it, just run:
+To use it, just run:

 from the command line.

 to see a full list of the various command line arguments you can use.